DevanshVerma21/ToDoApp/README.md

 ## Usage

 1. **Adding Tasks**:
+   - Type your task in the textarea on the right pane
+   - Press `Enter` to add the task (Shift+Enter for new line in textarea)
-   - Fill in the task title (required)
+   - Task appears immediately in the left pane
-   - Add description (optional)
-   - Select priority level
-   - Click "Add Task" or press `Ctrl+Enter`

 2. **Managing Tasks**:
    - Check the checkbox to mark tasks as completed
+   - Click the pencil (✏️) icon to edit task names
    - Click the × button to delete tasks
-   - Completed tasks show with strikethrough text and muted colors
+   - All changes automatically save to local storage

+3. **Editing Tasks**:
+   - Click the pencil icon to enter edit mode
+   - Type your changes and press `Enter` to save
+   - Press `Escape` to cancel editing

-3. **Data Persistence**:
+4. **Data Persistence**:
-   - Tasks automatically save to your browser's local storage
+   - All tasks automatically save to local storage
    - Data persists between browser sessions
-   - Clear browser data to reset all tasks
+   - Tasks load automatically when you return to the app

 ## Browser Compatibility